Are you a good salesperson or simply good enough?

 Ask qualifying questions early in your sales process, and make disqualification a central part of your new sales strategy.

-#4: Prioritize big sales over frequent sales.
+How to Be a Great Salesman or Saleswoman Tip #4: Prioritize big sales over frequent sales.

 Did you know that 28% of salespeople call closing more deals their top sales priority?
 This is a misguided approach.